 31.4.2.2.1.1 Step 1 - LCR Deficiency

-31.4.2.2.1.1.1 Any deficiencies in meeting the LCRs for the target year will be referred to as the LCRdef.
-If the reliability criterion is met once the LCR deficiencies have been addressed, that is LOLE 0.1 for the target year is achieved, then the only costs allocated will be those related to the LCRdef MW.
+31.4.2.2.1.1.1 Any deficiencies in meeting the LCRs for the Target Year will be referred to as the LCRdef.
+If the reliability criterion is met once the LCR deficiencies have been addressed, that is LOLE 0.1 for the Target Year is achieved, then the only costs allocated will be those related to the LCRdef MW.
 Cost responsibility for the LCRdef MW will be borne by each deficient locational zone(s), to the extent each is individually deficient.

 For a single solution that addresses only an LCR deficiency in the applicable LCR zone, the equation would reduce to: